g-esco101/cs61b/proj1a/README.md

 Create implementations of a “Double Ended Queue” using both lists and arrays.
 They have no capacity restrictions and allow null values.

 ## Run
-Open in intellij IDEA & run the tests.DequeTest.java file.
+Open in intellij IDEA & run the old.TestDeque.java file.

 ## Class Diagram